 - You might have to work in very hot or very cold weather or in other extreme conditions.

 - Generally you work normal office hours, but sometimes you are required to work longer, irregular hours and you might have to work shifts.

-- You are entitled to six weeks holiday a year plus public holidays.
+- You are entitled to 38 days holiday a year.